HakanVardarr/omage/README.md

-# rimage
+# Oxygen

-`rimage` is a Rust library for image processing.
+`oxygen` is a Rust library for image processing.
 It provides functionality for handling images, drawing basic shapes, and configuring image properties.

 ## Features